-- Cash payment of \$150,000 made to the Company within 30 days of the execution date (received subsequently); - Cash payment of \$250,000 to the Company within 20 days following Infini's admission to the Official List of the Australian Securities Exchange ("ASX"), or prior to the expiry date, whichever comes first (received subsequently); - Issue of \$150,000 in Infini's securities to the Company; and Grant the Company a 1% Gross Margin Royalty for mineral production within the mining claims acquired by Infini.
+- Cash payment of \$150,000 made to the Company within 30 days of the execution date (received); - Cash payment of \$250,000 to the Company within 20 days following Infini's admission to the Official List of the Australian Securities Exchange ("ASX"), or prior to the expiry date, whichever comes first (received); - Issue of \$150,000 in Infini's securities to the Company (834,975 shares received); and - Grant the Company a 1% Gross Margin Royalty for mineral production within the mining claims acquired by Infini.

-As a result, the Company reclassified the carrying values of the Gullwing-Tot Lakes property and Paterson Lake property totaling \$1,750,000 as assets held for sale resulting in write-off of exploration and evaluation assets of \$1,915,226.
+As a result, the Company reclassified the carrying values of the Gullwing-Tot Lakes property and Paterson Lake property totaling \$1,750,000 as assets held for sale resulting in write-off of exploration and evaluation assets of \$1,915,226 during the year ended November 30, 2022.